 Next, Jason worked as the manager of the Live for Life Program, an employee wellness program at Duke University, where he was introduced to the challenge of working with healthcare providers on their physical, emotional, and mental well-being.
 Seven years later, Jason started his current role at Curi, where he continues to create health-focused strategies for his clients, specifically focused on emotional and mental health.

-With his varied knowledge within the health and wellness field, Jason brings his expertise to the University of Wisconsin Health and Wellness Management online program as an instructor for HWM 315: Workplace Wellness Program Management, HWM 405: Survey of Information Technology in Wellness, and HWM 480: Employee Benefits for Wellness Manager bachelor-level courses.
+With his varied knowledge within the health and wellness field, Jason brings his expertise to the University of Wisconsin Health and Wellness Management (UW HWM) online program as an instructor for HWM 315: Workplace Wellness Program Management, HWM 405: Survey of Information Technology in Wellness, and HWM 480: Employee Benefits for Wellness Manager bachelor-level courses.
 In the following Q&A, Jason explains what students can expect in his classes and a special internship opportunity he was able to create for one UW HWM bachelor’s degree student.

 Request InformationGet Program Guide